EliousMondal/PySpec/README.md

-This code uses Partial Linearised Density matrix (PLDM) to compute the linear and nonlinear spectra of a given diabetic Hamiltonian.
-The basic PLDM structure of PLDM code is adapted from Arkajit Mandal's Semiclassical NAMD repository (https://github.com/arkajitmandal/SemiClassical-NAMD) and the code is modified for spectroscopy calculations.
+## PySpec

+PySpec is a python based code for simulating linear and multi-dimensional spectroscopy for a given Diabatic Hamiltonian.
+The dynamics for the quantum subsystem under a given bath is done currently being done by focused-PLDM and this code is basically adapted from [Arkajit Mandal's code](https://github.com/arkajitmandal/SemiClassical-NAMD)